St Chad's Church, Farndon: History

 A church was present on the site at the time of the survey for the Domesday Book and it is likely that Saxon churches had previously been there.
 The base of the tower and the plan of the church date from the 14th century although around 1622 the historian Webb described it as "a fair new church".
-During the civil war the church was badly damaged.
+During the English Civil War the church was badly damaged.
 In 1643 it was being used as a barracks for the Parliamentarians under Sir William Brereton when it was attacked by Royalists.
 During the battle the church was set on fire.
 It continued to be used by the Parliamentarians until 1645 when it was abandoned and left derelict.
 Apart from the tower the church was completely rebuilt in 1658 by William Barnston.
 Further restorations were carried out in the 19th and 20th centuries.
 The 19th-century restoration was carried out by Kelly and Edwards, other than the southeast chapel which was by John Douglas.